Mike Groff: CART Champ Car

 Groff attempted to make his CART Champ Car debut in the 1990 Indianapolis 500 for Euromotorsport but failed to qualify.
 He made his debut three weeks later at the Detroit Grand Prix with the same team and completed the season with them.
-In 12 starts he had a best finish of seventh at Nazareth and finished 17th in points.
+In twelve starts he had a best finish of seventh at Nazareth and finished seventeenth in points.

-In 1991 Groff initially returned to Euromotorsport but switched to A. J. Foyt Enterprises for the final five races of the season. his best finish was eighth (three times) and he finished 16th in points.
+In 1991, Groff initially returned to Euromotorsport but switched to A. J. Foyt Enterprises for the final five races of the season. his best finish was eighth (three times) and he finished sixteenth in points.
 He also competed in his first Indianapolis 500.

 Groff entered 1992 without a full-time ride.
 He qualified a second car for Walker Racing in the 1992 Indianapolis 500 but when regular driver Scott Goodyear failed to qualify, he replaced Groff.
-Groff made six starts that season for Euromotorsport (2 races), Walker (1 race), and Foyt (3 races) and finished 23rd in points.
+Groff made six starts that season for Euromotorsport (two races), Walker (one race), and Foyt (three races) and finished 23rd in points.

-In 1993 Groff joined Rahal-Hogan Racing for a limited race schedule.
+In 1993, Groff joined Rahal-Hogan Racing for a limited race schedule.
 Groff made six starts in 1993 for Rahal-Hogan with a best finish of ninth at Portland International Raceway.
 He finished 23rd in points.

 1994 saw Groff return to Rahal-Hogan full-time.
 The team had since abandoned their bespoke chassis but were the first team to experiment with Honda's new CART engine package.
 The team struggled with the package throughout the season and had to purchase Ilmor-powered cars from Team Penske to make the 1994 Indianapolis 500.
-Despite a full-season with a well-funded team, Groff only finished 20th in points.
+Groff only finished twentieth in points.
 Rahal managed a slightly more respectable tenth.

-In 1995 Groff's only on-track activity was practice laps for the 1995 Indianapolis 500 with Chip Ganassi Racing, but he did not make an attempt to qualify.
+In 1995, Groff was left without a ride.
+During the third day of qualifications for the 1995 Indianapolis 500, he was tabbed by Chip Ganassi Racing to drive the back-up car for Bryan Herta, who had crashed and was not cleared to drive during the weekend.
+As Herta risked being bumped from the field, Groff was tasked with qualifying the car if such a situation had happened.
+To prepare for the situation, Groff did start an official qualifying attempt, which was aborted after two laps.
+However, Herta was not bumped, and Groff did not drive at all during Bump Day.